 Haulover may very well be the pearl of Florida’s nude beaches.
 It's certainly the best-known and oldest officially recognized public one.
 It sits on a welcoming wide strip of sand north of Bal Harbour, centrally located between Miami and Fort Lauderdale, and is ranked regularly among the Top 10 nude beaches in the world.
 It’s family friendly, with plenty of parking, restrooms within convenient walking distance, and the Atlantic Ocean, of course, lapping gently at its shore.

-“This is a place where you can go and feel like you’re part of a community,” Mason says.
+“This is a place where you can go and feel like you’re part of a community,” says Shirley Mason, the driving force behind creating a clothing-optional beach in Miami.
 “I chose a place where I could go and feel safe with my daughter.”

 Haulover is also very popular with gay naturists from around the globe, says Seth Paronick, a member of the board of governors of the B.E.A.C.H.E.S.
 Foundation Institute.
 His advice: "Come, stay at a clothing-optional guesthouse in Fort Lauderdale.
 Enjoy Haulover by day and the gay nightlife in Fort Lauderdale."